bootdotdev/blog/content/javascript/javascript-vs-typescript.md

 JavaScript is also platform-independent, cutting down on time rewriting programs for different platforms.

-Typescript’s “performance” per se comes in during the actual coding time.
+Typescript’s "performance" per se comes in during the actual coding time.
 It doesn’t specifically boost performance, but it makes debugging easier and its static typing makes compiling faster.

 Overall, comparing TypeScript’s and JavaScript’s performance is a bit of a misnomer since they’ll always perform the same.
 The real difference is seen in the way the languages are written.